JohnWCartmell/ERScript/html/change-28-July-2025.md

           key('ExitContainersOfEnteringTopdownRoutes',id)
 ```

-3. In other words `yPositionalParentCandidates` and `ExitContainersOfEnteringTopdownRoutes` are synonyms.
+3. In other words `yPositionalPointOfReferenceCandidates` and `ExitContainersOfEnteringTopdownRoutes` are synonyms.
 The latter, btw, is described in the change of [7th May 2025](./change-07-May-2025.md).

-4. Rule `y1` selects an actual `yPositionalParent` by selecting the first (and therefore somewhat random) candidate
+4. Rule `y1` selects an actual `yPositionalPointOfReference` by selecting the first (and therefore somewhat random) candidate
 which has a `yPositionalPathShort` of one less than the given entity.
 In other words it choses
 one that is on the shortest path up the diagram to a posititonally parentless enclosure.
 The outcome is illustrated in the left half of the handwritten diagram above.
 The rationale for this algorithm was to avoid problems with recursive relationships.